Alcohol Detox At Home: How Your Drinking Affects Your Family

 An unstable home environment takes a toll on the entire family’s happiness.

-Spouses and children living with a substance abuser experience anxiety about their home life.
+Spouses and children living with a problem drinker experience anxiety about their home life.
 They find themselves comparing their lives to others, and becoming depressed.
-Children become hesitant to invite friends over due to their unsatisfactory home environment.
+Children become hesitant to invite friends over due to their home environment.

 Feelings of loneliness and isolation occur, which can lead to children acting out in school.
 Bad school performance, bullying, and manipulation of other students are all signs of substance abuse in families.